27 Books Christian Teens Should Read (And Grownups Should Too)

 That challenge lit a fire in us.
 And those books became the inspiration behind this blog and helped birth a movement of young people rebelling against low expectations and doing hard things for the glory of God.

 Now, if I had a dollar for every time someone has asked me for the list of books our dad handed us — I wouldn’t be rich, but I’d have some substantial pocket money.

 Just yesterday John wrote to say, “I’m reading your book again as I prepare for a series titled ‘Leaving a Legacy” for eighth graders.
 Would it be possible to get the list of books your dad had you read?
 Thanks!”

-Fortunately for John, we’ve actually put together an improved and expanded list of books Christian teens should read as part of our Raising Kids to Do Hard Things online course, which we are relaunching in a few weeks.
+Fortunately for John, we’ve actually put together an improved and expanded list of books Christian teens should read as part of our Raising Kids to Do Hard Things online course.

 Growing up my dad always said to me, “Don’t waste time reading good books.
 There are too many good books.
 Focus on reading the great ones.”